stcarrez/ada-ado/docs/Installation.md

 alr with ado
 ```

-The database drivers for SQLite, MySQL/MariaDB and SQLite are provided as separate crates.
+The database drivers for SQLite/SQLCipher, MySQL/MariaDB and PostgreSQL are provided as separate crates.
 Choose the
 database drivers you want to use and run one or some of the commands below.
 For MariaDB use ado_mysql.

 ```